 External Objects have numerous uses.
-They can be used to map Java object references onto sharedmemory segments, memory-mapped files, communication and I/O buffers, and even memory-mapped hardware devices.
-Because field accesses are processed by Jaguar using knowledge of both field name and type, different behaviors can be implemented for different fields.
+They can be used to map Java object references onto shared-memory segments, memory-mapped files, communication and I/O buffers, and even memory-mapped hardware devices.
+Because field accesses are processed by Jaguar using knowledge of both a field's name and type, different behaviors can be implemented for different fields.
 For example, one field in an object may reference a communication buffer while another references the network interface with which it is associated.